There is no other speck of stardust in the Universe just like you.

 One of her specialities is helping individuals learn to source their inner power and answer their calling, so they may experience greater fulfillment in their lives, through energy medicine techniques, as well as earth based practices.

-She has received professional training and certifications as a Life Coach and Spiritual Mentor, trained in multiple modalities, including Emotional Freedom Technique (EFT) or tapping, Neuro-linguistic Programming (NLP), Mindfulness Meditation & Yoga instructor certifications.
+She has received professional training and certifications as a Spiritual Mentor & Guide, trained in multiple modalities, including Emotional Freedom Technique (EFT) or tapping, Neuro-linguistic Programming (NLP), as well as Mindfulness Meditation & Yoga instructor certifications.

 In 2010 Chloë sought to integrate her passion for life with her creativity, experience of the profound, and eye for the refined and inspired.
 She founded Explore Deeply™, a unique resource for divine inspiration and self-love mastery.